xonawebsite/express-app-kit/README.md

 # express-app-kit
 The minimalistic yet supercharged kit for express apps.

-This is intended to become a robust, easy to use, helper kit for creating express apps.
+This library is intended to become a robust, easy to use, helper kit for creating express apps.

 Right now, it just features a short way to create an express app.